Dog Rescue Stories: Saved From Death Row, Murphy Now Lives the Good Life!

 Also, his name comes from Lt.
 Michael P. Murphy – Navy SEAL who gave his life during Operation Red Wings.
 I searched for several weeks for a good strong name and was re-reading Lone Survivor.
 Lt.
 Murphy sacrificed himself in service and in a very real way, Murphy helped to save me after losing Olivia.

-Pet Calendar: Senior Pet Month: Click “Next” below!
+Pet Calendar: Unchain A Dog Month: Click “Next” below!

 is the award-winning coauthor of Training the Best Dog Ever